footballhead/footballhead-kb/source/programming/monorepo.rst

 - Supports building for multiple architectures.
 E.g. one command to build both the host tools and the target binaries.
 - How do I elegantly integrate other build ecosystems?
 E.g. Cargo, Python
 - Does it support every platform?
 Bazel support on Windows is bad.
+- How do third party dependencies work?
+Is each folder allowed to bring their own?
+Or do you have one copy somewhere?

 If you look at other projects: